alolalo/blog-hylia/src/index.md

 Like how for the [first 23 weeks]() of your life your body didn't decide on it's sexes yet, which makes your brain a-sexual to begin.

 This is reflected in Eastern Phylosophy by Ying-Yang, the symbol that represents the perfect balance between the *male*- and **feminine** side of the brain.

-Yes, you read it correct; the Chinese have known for [thousands of years]() our existence is both male and feminine in thinking, our bodies are not.
+Yes, you read it correct; the Chinese have known for [thousands of years]() our brain is both male and feminine in thinking, and our bodies are not.
 Therefor you are your brain first, then your body.

 Let nobody tell you otherwise as your brain came first, therefor what you think you are is what you are first.
-I'm the best lesbian boyfriend my girlfriend ever had, and I think more feminine despite my semi-worked out body that “alpha...
-Alpha!...
-ALPHA-MALE!”.
+I'm the best lesbian boyfriend my girlfriend ever had.
+No joke...

+I think more feminine despite my semi-worked out body that “alpha...
+Alpha!... **ALPHA-MALE!**”.
+[This is how I think](), like how I'm writing this paragraph and that's why I like to keep a blog; It's a natural log of my brain's activity, not my bodies'.

 There is no escaping that, people judge you on your looks, which accounts for only 2% of your body's total mass, of which your body is the second thing you are, as you are your brain that makes up the remaining 98%.